What do do if your child is ill.

 - If your child is absent from school for more than one day, we ask that you contact the school every day to confirm this.

-Term time holidays and Leave of Absence requests
+Attendance and Leave of Absence in Term Time

 - Applications for Leave of Absence must be made in advance and failure to do so will result in the absence being recorded as “unauthorised”.
 This may result in legal action against the parent, by way of a Fixed Penalty Notice.